wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 global timestamp counter; (3) Add itself into the set.
 The value of the global counter indicates the timestamp of the last committed transaction.
 The copy of the set contains transactions that are potentially in the write phase at the moment the critical section is entered.
-As transactions in the set complete and remove themselves from the set via another critical section, the set may become stale.
+As transactions in the set complete and remove themselves from the set via another critical section, T's copy of the set will become stale.
 The correctness of validation is not affected, though, because read-write conflicts are checked for transactions in both committing state and completed state.
 Even if transactions in committing state can transit to completed state after T copied the set, their write sets are always checked against T's read set.
 No read-write conflict can be missed in this case.

 In order to validate, the following check is performed: (1) For transactions in the copy of the committing transactions set, intersect
 T's read set and write set with their write sets.
-On any non-empty intersection T aborts.
+T aborts on any non-empty intersection.
 (2) For transactions whose commit timestamp is between bt and ct, where bt is the value of the counter when T begins and ct is the value of the counter obtained in the critical section, intersect T's read set with their write sets.
-On any non-empty intersection T aborts.
+T aborts on any non-empty intersection.
 The second check is identical to the backward validation process of BOCC.

 After validation, transaction T enters write phase and writes back dirty values.
 On completion of the write phase, T enters the second critical section, which is synchronized with the one it entered before validation.
 Two